luckyghanghas/Task-1-Data-Immersion-Wrangling/README.md

 ## Key Features

 ### 🎯 Interactive Save Location
-When you run `clean_sales_data.py`,'generate_sample_data.py', you'll be prompted to choose where to save the cleaned dataset:
+When you run `clean_sales_data.py`,`generate_sample_data.py`, you'll be prompted to choose where to save the cleaned and generate dataset:
 ```
 ════════════════════════════════════════════════════════════
 📁 WHERE WOULD YOU LIKE TO SAVE THE CLEANED FILE?